caydennn/Professional-Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Measuring branching structures and nesting levels in code.

-### Which are the best three criteria to include in a Development Team’s defini‐
+### Which are the best three criteria to include in a Development Team’s definition of “Done”?
-tion of “Done”?
 Choose 3 answers.

 - [ ] Regressoin Tests pass
 - [x] No impediments exist